neurofractal/MEG_preprocessing/README.md

 Maxfilter is a licenced software from Elekta (Finland), primarily used to clean MEG data using spatio-temporal signal separation methods.
 It can also apply motion correction, transform to a default headspace & much more.

 I generally run Maxfilter through the Matlab command line using the function maxfilter_all.m .
 Currently this is set up to Maxfilter your data tSSS with a .9 correlation (but could be easily changed).
-For head movement visualisation the above function requires check check_movecomp.m to be in your Matlab path
+For head movement visualisation the above function requires check check_movecomp.m to be in your Matlab path.

 ##General Stages to Processing: